franciscop/react-test/readme.md

 });
 ```

 The `react-test` syntax follows a similar schema to jQuery so it's very easy to write expressive tests.
-The best way to test declarative code is with an imperative library.
+It also adds some Jest matchers (if you are using Jest) for convenience.

+> Early package!
+We are [looking for **beginner Open Source contributors**](https://github.com/franciscop/react-test/blob/master/Contributing.md)! ❤️

 ## Getting Started